Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 In general DataHub is build as a .NET Azure cloud based b2b system.
 The wholesale domain, however, crunches huge amounts of data and so the decision has been made to base those crunching parts on the [Databricks Lakehouse Platform](https://databricks.com/).

 Data stored in parquet (possibly in Delta Tables) cannot be read synchronously.
-This implies an impedance mismatch between the requirements of the use cases of the interactive web-based users and the inner workings of the domain.
+(UPDATE: This is not correct) This implies an impedance mismatch between the requirements of the use cases of the interactive web-based users and the inner workings of the domain.
 This is key to understand some of the architectural design decisions.